-The OECD is making all its CRS 2012 and 2013 data available in XML format, by donor and by recipient.
+The OECD is making all its CRS 2015 and final 2016 data available in XML format, by donor and by recipient.
 Data now cover all donors that report to the CRS including non-DAC countries and multilateral agencies.
 In addition, separate files are now provided for each donor and each recipient, in order to facilitate the data processing.

 This is an important step in making information about development finance easier to extract, locate, and compare.
 The DAC's CRS is the only international standard able to produce robust activity-level data and reliable statistics on total development finance flows (ODA, OOF, ODF, etc.).
 The objective of converting CRS data is to ensure that this information has greater visibility and usability.

 We are also providing the DAC codelist in XML format (CLv3) in version 2.01 of the IATI Standard.